Discover Online Classes in Procreate

 Once you have your shape selected, choose the color you’d like from the color menu.
 You can drag and drop the color directly into your selected area to fill it in:

 Repeat this process with the selection tool, creating a new layer for each section you want to outline, tracing the section of your sketch and filling it in with color.
-Don’t worry if your colors aren’t perfect — you can go in and adjust those later.
-What matters is that you’ve blocked out the shapes from your drawing, in the way you’d like.
+Don’t worry if your colors aren’t perfect — you can go back and adjust them later.

-Once you’ve blocked out all the shapes from your drawing, you can adjust coloring and add texture to each shape.
+Once you’ve blocked out all the shapes from your drawing, you can adjust color and add texture to each shape.

-To add texture, choose the brush you’d like to work with (we like to use the ones filed under “Artistic” in the brush library).
-Once you’ve selected a brush, start adding texture to your shape, using speed and pressure to vary the effect.
+To add texture, choose the brush you’d like to work with (we like to use the ones filed under “Artistic” in the brush library), then start adding texture to your shape, using speed and pressure to vary the effect.

 Creating Backgrounds in Procreate

-To change the background color of your artwork, open the layers menu and tap on the layer titled “Background Color”.
-This will automatically open the color menu so you can choose what shade you want your background to be.
+To change the background color of your artwork, open the layers menu and tap the layer titled “Background Color.”
+This will automatically open the color menu so you can easily and quickly choose the best color for your background.

-Once you’ve finished your illustration, tap on the wrench icon to open the Actions menu.
-Tap on “Share” and choose which format you’d like to export your artwork in.
-Once you’ve selected your file type, you’ll be able to choose where you’d like to save your artwork.
+Once you’ve finished your illustration, tap the wrench icon to open the Actions menu.
+Tap “Share,” and choose a format to export your artwork, then select where you’d like to save it.

 Organizing and Sharing Your Procreate Artwork

 You’ll be able to view your Procreate drawings in Gallery View within the app.
 Here, you can name and reorder your drawings, and group them into “stacks.”
-You can drag and drop files back and forth from Photoshop, cloud storage, and whatever additional locations you may have — which also makes it very easy to share you art with the world.
+You can drag and drop files back and forth from Photoshop, cloud storage, and whatever additional locations you may be using — which also makes it very easy to share your art with the world.